kishoredpt/Devops-Ansible-Playbooks-for-VMware-AWS-Azure-Cloud/README.md

 # Devops
-Ansible Playbooks to Provision the Servers in the Traditional VMWare Environment and Public Clouds AWS and Azure.
+Ansible Playbooks to Provision the Instances in the Traditional VMWare Environment and Public Clouds AWS and Azure.